 The following services can be used to send the articles noted in 134.2:

-- Priority Mail International service with insured service.
+- Priority Mail International service.

 The following valuable articles may be sent only with the services noted in 134.1: